pfertyk/blog/content/pages/about.md

 [Email](mailto:pfertyk@pfertyk.me){: .email}
 </div>

-I'm a software developer, at present living in Berlin.
+I'm a software developer, at present living in Belgium.
 I work mostly with Python and JavaScript, but I used to tamper with Java and C++, and I'm currently improving GDScript skills.